 | Language | Python |

-Multiple community implementations exist — no official CNCF Prometheus MCP server. pab1it0/prometheus-mcp-server (340 stars) is the most adopted, enabling PromQL queries and metric analysis.
+Multiple community implementations exist — no official CNCF Prometheus MCP server. pab1it0/prometheus-mcp-server (429 stars, v1.6.0) is the most adopted, enabling PromQL queries and metric analysis.
 Also: idanfishman/prometheus-mcp (Python), yshngg/prometheus-mcp-server (Go), loglmhq/mcp-server-prometheus (TypeScript), giantswarm/mcp-prometheus (Go, Prometheus + Mimir).
 Docker MCP Catalog includes an official Prometheus server image.
+AWS Labs also maintains a Prometheus MCP server with AWS SigV4 authentication for AWS Managed Prometheus.

 Limitation: No official server — community fragmentation across 5+ implementations.
-Lower adoption (340 stars max) compared to vendor-backed servers.
+Though 429 stars is respectable, it trails vendor-backed servers.
 Read-only metric querying — no alert management, dashboard creation, or Alertmanager integration (though ntk148v/alertmanager-mcp-server exists separately).
+CNCF Observability Summit (May 2026) will address MCP’s role but no official server announcement yet.

 | Aspect | Detail |